sailfish009/openstructure/modules/mol/mm/doc/molmm.rst

 You want to create your own :class:`BuildingBlock` to parametrize custom residues?
 Or even generate your custom :class:`Forcefield`?
-Check out the mm section in the example script directory.
+Check out the mm dir in the examples/code_fragments directory.